vseventer/markmyjourney/content/blog/20170507-top-foods-from-italy.md

 {{< photo "IMG_2403-2.JPG" >}}

 ## Ravioli
+Yet another pasta-based dish, ravioli are composed of two rectangular shaped thin pieces of pasta dough that are sealed together around a central filling.
+We tried this ricotta filled ravioli with a tomato seafood sauce, and absolutely loved it.
+In fact, it was one of the most delicious foods we tried in the coastal region of [Amalfi]({{< ref "20170507-capri-amalfi-coast.md" >}}).

 {{< photo "IMG_3902.JPG" >}}

 ## Limoncello and Spritz
 Two perfect drinks.
 When visiting [Amalfi]({{< ref "20170507-capri-amalfi-coast.md" >}}), you will know from the gigantic lemons why Limoncello is such a popular drink.
-Limoncello is basically lemon liquer and quite delicious.
+Limoncello is basically lemon liquor and quite delicious.

 {{< photo "IMG_3905.JPG" >}}

 In the same region, Spritz is THE ultimate summer drink.
-It’s a mix of Aperol, prosecco, and soda water, decorated with a slice of organe.
+It’s a mix of Aperol, prosecco, and soda water, decorated with a slice of orange.
 We preferred it to the Campari, which is more bitter and heavier.

 {{< photo "IMG_3900.JPG" >}}